36 Hour Program Requirements for the M.A. in Biblical Studies

 - 36 Credit Hours/48 Credit Hours

-- After all coursework for the M.A. in Biblical Studies degree is completed with a cumulative GPA of 3.0 or higher, students will be allowed one semester to complete their thesis or comprehensive area exams.
-If the thesis or exams are not completed during that semester, students will enroll in GRAD-591 and will be charged a graduate supervision fee equivalent to 1-hour of graduate student tuition for each fall and/or spring semester in which a continuation is required (Enrollment in this course will not be required over a summer semester unless collaborative work between the supervising professor and student is planned).
+- After all coursework for the M.A. in Biblical Studies degree is completed with a cumulative GPA of 3.0 or higher, students will be allowed one semester to complete their thesis or comprehensive area exam.
+If the thesis or exam is not completed during that semester, students will enroll in GRAD-599 and will be charged regular registration fees for each fall and/or spring semester in which a continuation is required.
+(Enrollment in this course will not be required over a summer semester unless collaborative work between the supervising professor and student is planned).

 - Students must maintain a minimum GPA of 3.0 throughout the program.
 A student whose GPA drops below 3.0 will be placed on academic probation and could be removed from the program altogether.
 No student will be allowed to graduate from the program with less than a 3.0 cumulative GPA.